GuidanceMantras/Career_Guidance/README.md

 ### Akshay
 - Prepare for FDA/SDA, SSC, RRB(Railway recruitment board), PDO, VA, PSI, PC
-- Start preparing after 3rd of degree, do not do any internship if not needed.
+- Start preparing after 3rd of degree,

 ### Spandu
 - Prepare for NEET first
 - Then we will think later